tsroten/zhon/README.rst

 Narrow Python builds incorrectly handle the character `\U00020000` and others like it.
-Zhon takes this into account when building its constants so that you don't have to worry about it -- characters greater than your Python build's sys.maxunicode value are not included in Zhon's constants.
+Zhon takes this into account when building its constants so that you don't have to worry about it -- characters greater than your Python build's `sys.maxunicode` are not included in Zhon's constants.

 Name
 ----